Police on My Back

-"Police on My Back" was written by Eddy Grant and recorded by his band the Equals for their second studio album Equals Explosion in December 1967.
+"Police on My Back" was written by the British singer Eddy Grant and recorded by his band the Equals for their second studio album Explosion in December 1967.

-In 1980, the Clash recorded a cover version of the song for their album Sandinista!, and turned "the mid-paced soul-pop song into a charged-up, full-powered rocker".
+In 1980, the rock band the Clash recorded a cover version of the song for their fourth studio album Sandinista!, and turned "the mid-paced soul-pop song into a charged-up, full-powered rocker".
 Their version featured guitarist Mick Jones on lead vocals, and was released as a single, but only in Australia.
-It was described as a "punk anthem at a time of political and social repression", and as their "most full-throated rock song since I Fought The Law."
+It was described as a "punk anthem at a time of political and social repression", and as their "most full-throated rock song since 'I Fought the Law'."

-The song was also covered by Billie Joe Armstrong of Green Day in 2020, during the coronavirus lockdown.
+The song was also covered by the American musician Billie Joe Armstrong of Green Day in 2020, during the COVID-19 lockdowns.

 The song was described as being: "an expression of Jamaican rude boy culture".
 The song has been covered a number of times over the years, including Zebda in 2003, Asian Dub Foundation, Lethal Bizzle in 2007, and more recently, Culture Abuse in 2018.